The self-driving oil well

 Easily grow production software

-That’s the benefit of evergreen cloud software like Emerson's Zedi Access.
+That’s the benefit of evergreen cloud software like Emerson's DeltaV SaaS SCADA.
 It grows in tiny increments just like an evergreen plant.
 From one day or month to the next, you don’t notice its growth—a new leaf here, a bit thicker trunk there—but it keeps growing and adapting to changes in seasons without skipping a beat.

 How data insights help you win big